A History of Violence

 Since its formation in February of 2016, SAVE has collected eyewitness accounts dating back 25 years which document the cruelty, and we continue to receive or find new testimony.
 Read SAVE's comprehensive report on the abuse.

 The sole purpose and mission of SAVE is to end the abuse of pack animals on the Havasupai Reservation in the Grand Canyon.
 These horses, mules and donkeys have been subjected to the most horrifying treatment imaginable by a number of members of the Havasupai Tribe.
-Many of these animals live a tortured life that ends only when they drop dead due to extreme abuse in the form of exhaustion, starvation, dehydration, or untreated injuries - and often all of the above.
+Many of these animals live a tortured life that ends only when they drop dead due to overwork, starvation, lack of water, or lack of veterinary care.

 What abuse?
 Let us tell you.

-At the trailhead and highway's end known as Hualapai Hilltop, there is no water, no food, and no shade for the pack animals.
+At the trailhead commonly known as Hualapai Hilltop, there is no water, no food, and no shade for the pack animals.
 They are frequently tied to a railing so short they cannot move their heads.
 Temperatures during summer frequently exceed 100 degrees.
-They can be tied there with pack saddles on for hours - sometimes days - according to eye-witness accounts.
+They can be tied there with pack saddles on for hours - sometimes days.

 Horses frequently collapse on the trail due to malnutrition, dehydration and exhaustion.
 Horses that fall or falter are beaten and kicked in an effort to make them get up.
 Along the trail there exists scattered evidence of dead and dying animals including trails of blood, skeletons, parts of half-eaten legs and burned bodies.
 Pack animals that don’t rise back up to their feet may be left, collapsed on the trail, to be eaten alive by feral dogs.
 Other are shoved off the side of the trail or burned.